Our profile conveys who we are

 Connecting the Netherlands is not a task we can perform on our own.
 We work in association with sector partners such as airlines, ground handlers, air traffic controllers, Customs and the Royal Netherlands Marechaussee.
 In collaboration with public transport companies, government bodies and our business partners, we have developed our airports into efficient hubs and attractive visitor and work locations.

 Sustainability as a common thread in everything we do

 Sustainability is crucial to our future-proofing and our day-to-day business operations.
 By 2030, Schiphol aims to be a zero-waste and zero-emissions airport.
 Quality of Life is one of the three strategic pillars of our Vision 2050.

 We are conscious of the impact of our aviation activities.
 Together with our stakeholders we constantly work on minimising any inconvenience and continue to invest in improving the quality of life in the region.
 We seek innovative solutions that further boost sustainability and safeguard our long-term position as a mainport.

-In 2018, Royal Schiphol Group and Amsterdam Airport Schiphol received awards in a variety of areas.
+In 2020, Amsterdam Airport Schiphol received awards in a variety of areas.

 - Skytrax World Airport Awards: Best Airport in Western Europe in 2019.
 Schiphol also was awarded for the best website and digital services.

 - Business Traveller UK: Best European Airport (31th consecutive year)

 - Global Traveler Award USA: Best airport in Europe (3rd consecutive year)